PaulDance/cargo-liner/README.md

           This enables one to manually specify when should the logs and error reports be colored or not, for example if the automatic detection is either not wished or not functional.
-          The value is also passed onto calls to Cargo.
+          The value is also passed onto calls to Cargo, but not `cargo-binstall` when using it as it does not yet have any similar option.

           [default: auto]
           [possible values: auto, always, never]